ricklamers/slack-ipython/README.md

 APPROVED_SLACK_MEMBER_IDS="U01LXXXXXX,U01LXXXXXXX"
 ```

 **Security warning: this effectively gives full access to wherever you run this.
-Make sure you only added Slack member IDs of people you trust.**
+Make sure you only add Slack member IDs of people you trust.**

 ## Configure your Slack app
 First create a new Slack app in the Slack [app dashboard](https://api.slack.com/apps/).